NealMatta/udemy-react-2023-playground/29 Testing React Apps/notes.md

 2. Act -> Do the thing you want to test. e.g. simulate a button click
 3. Assert -> Look at the output in the browser and see if it matches the expectations

-# 543. Writing Test Suites
+# 545. Testing Connected Components

--
+-   This renders the content of the components within the tree